Don’t believe the hype

-When I was in Aldi the other day buying the night cream that I use I had a good look at their range of toiletries and they are excellent value.
+When I was in Aldi the other day buying the night cream that I use I had a good look at their range of toiletries.
+They are excellent value.
 This particular moisturiser costs £1.99 and is as good as anything else I have ever tried, including the Clarins range that I used to spend a small fortune on.
-Home Bargains is another that I like for shampoos, shower gel and conditioner, plus they sell the hair colourant that I prefer.
+Home Bargains is another that I like for shampoos, shower gel and conditioner.
+They also sell the hair colour that I prefer.

 In Aldi this week you can buy shower gel for 33p, face wipes for 89p, permanent hair colour for £2.39, hairspray for 79p, sanitary towels for 69p for 14 and an impressive looking beauty serum for £3.99, among other bargain beauty buys.

 I look out for bargains in the supermarkets for makeup.
-I really like the foundation I have now and it was on offer for £6.99.
+The foundation I have now is really nice and was on offer for £6.99.
 I know people who will spend £35 on a small pot of this stuff!
-I also very recently discovered the MUA range in Superdrug which is incredibly cheap. £1 for a lipstick and £2 for a cream blusher!
+Very recently I also discovered the MUA range in Superdrug which is incredibly cheap. £1 for a lipstick and £2 for a cream blusher!
 That will do me!

-My daughter raves about the bargains at www.cosmeticsfairy.co.uk and they do seem worth investigating.
+My daughter raves about the budget beauty bargains at Cosmetics Fairy and they do seem worth investigating.

 Fragrance – the prices!
 I am sure you shouldn’t need to sell a kidney to smell nice!
 I go for the Body Shop range fairly often.
-Another good ploy is to buy the gift sets of fragrance and body lotion after Christmas at massively reduced prices or celebrity fragrance when the celebrity has fallen out of favour.
-It either smells good or it doesn’t.
+Another good ploy is to buy the gift sets of fragrance and body lotion after Christmas.
+You can usually find them massively reduced.
+Perfume either smells good or it doesn’t.
 Who cares if Britney’s name is on the bottle?

-If this stuff really matters to you, you probably think I am tighter than the proverbial bit of the duck’s anatomy.
-But if you are on a tight budget you can be sure you can do it more cheaply.
+You might think I am tighter than the proverbial bit of the duck’s anatomy.
+But if you need to watch the pennies you can save money with a budget beauty approach.
 Start at Aldi.
-You may be surprised at what you will find.
+You may be surprised at what you will find!